barnese3/Fly-Docs/responseCache.md

 ## Overview

 The Hypertext Transfer Protocol (HTTP) allows for communication between clients and servers.
-For example, a client (browser) submits an HTTP request to the server; then the server returns a response *back* to the client.
-The response contains status information about the request (response headers, status, tags, etc..) as well as the content of the request (response body).
+For example, a client (browser) submits an HTTP request to the server; then the server returns a response *back* to the client, in the form of a Response object.
+The Response contains information about the request (response headers, status, tags, etc..) as well as the content of the request (response body).
 All of this information can be cached for the purpose of faster retrieval in the future.

-The performance of web sites and applications can be *significantly* improved by reusing previously fetched resources.
+The performance of web sites and applications can be *significantly* improved by reusing previously fetched resources, ecspecially HTTP requests.
 This is because the goal of caching is to reduce latency and network traffic, therefore lessening the time needed to display a particular resource.
 By properly making use of HTTP caching, apps *automatically* become more responsive.
-Thus, we created this API - for you to efficiently cache and retrieve response objects.
+Thus, we created this API - for you to efficiently cache and retrieve Response objects.

 ## How it works

 Response caching is a technique that stores a copy of a Response object and serves it back when requested.
 Fly’s `responseCache` is available to you as a key-value store.
 You simply set a key and assign a value to that key, as well as an optional TTL (time to live).
 When a client makes an HTTP request for a particular resource, the cache should first be checked to see if it has the requested resource in its store.
-If it does, it intercepts the request and returns its cached copy, rather than re-downloading and re-creating a totally new response from the originating server.
+If it does, it intercepts the request and returns its cached copy, rather than re-downloading and re-creating a totally new Response from the originating server.

-By placing response objects in Fly’s responseCache and deploying your app to Fly’s servers, user’s will receive your content, when requested, from whichever Fly server is closest to them.
+By placing Response objects in Fly’s responseCache and deploying your app to Fly’s servers, users will receive your content, when requested, from whichever Fly server is closest to them.
 [Click here](https://fly.io/docs/#datacenter-locations) for a list of Fly’s current data centers.

 This method achieves several goals.
-It mainly eases the load of the origin server where your app lives so that it doesn’t need to serve all clients all by itself.
-It also improves performance by bringing data closer to the client ... which means when a resource is requested, it will take less time to transmit the resource back.
+It mainly eases the load of the origin server (where your app lives) so that it doesn’t need to serve all clients all by itself.
+It also improves performance by bringing data closer to your users ... which means when a resource is requested, it will take less time to transmit the resource back.
 For most apps, a feature like this is a *major* component in achieving high performance.

 ## Before you begin